MohanS0111/Salvatore-Baker-s-Hub/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1.

+# Description
+Welcome to Salvatore Baker's Hub, where every treat is a sweet symphony!

+## Features
+- Order a variety of baked goods, chocolates, cookies, and cupcakes.
+- Customize your order with options like cake type, weight, and quantity.
+- View and edit product details.
+- Secure and easy-to-use user authentication.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.